ckan/ckan/doc/geospatial.rst

 harvesters for CSW servers and `ckanext-csw`_ is required by the previous one and offers the CSW interface.

-Please refer to the README of these extensions for instructions on how to install and configure them.
+Please refer to the README files of these extensions for instructions on how to install and configure them.

 .. _ckanext-harvest: https://github.com/okfn/ckanext-harvest